solislemuslab/CMIMN/CONTRIBUTING.md

 - The actual result.
 - Additional notes, such as potential reasons why you think the issue is occurring or things you tried that did not work.

-## Contributing Code

-If you would like to contribute code to CMIMN, please do so by submitting a pull request.
-We encourage all contributions to be made against the development branch of the repository.

-### Steps for Contributing Code:
-1. **Fork the CMIMN repository** to your GitHub account.
-2. **Clone your fork** to your local machine using: